CyVerse-learning-materials/SciApps_guide/step2.rst

 *Browsing/Navigating CyVerse Data Store on SciApps*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  1. Log into CyVerse User portal at https://user.cyverse.org
+  1. Log into CyVerse User portal at https://user.cyverse.org.

   2. By default, you will see 'My SERVICES'.
-If SciApps is not listed, click on 'AVAILABLE', then 'REQUEST ACCESS'
+If SciApps is not listed, click on 'AVAILABLE', then 'REQUEST ACCESS'.

      |cyverse_user|

      ..
 Note::

        Once requested, SciApps will create the **sci_data** folder in your Data Store home folder.
 Any data you put in this folder can be used to build workflows.
-This is one-time operation, and after this, you can log into SciApps directly at https://www.sciapps.org
+The REQUEST step is one-time operation, and after this, you can log into SciApps directly at https://www.SciApps.org.

-  3. If SciApps is listed, click on 'LAUNCH'_
+  3. If SciApps is listed, click on 'LAUNCH'.

      |sciapps_launch|

   4. Load any App form by clicking on an App name in the left panel.
-For any steps that require an input, click '**or Browse DataStore**' to open
-     the browsing window.
+For any steps that require an input, click '**or Browse DataStore**' to open the browsing window.

      .. tip::